MichaelWarmbier/Markdown-Collection/Markdown/Logical_Problem_Solving.md

 ## Conclusion

-&ensp;The purpose of this document was to emphasize a lesson many students often ignore early on in their studies, only to need later on in their career.
+&ensp;Hopefully this (very non-formal) document may emphasize a lesson many students often ignore early on in their studies, only to need later on in their career.
 A good programmer does not rely on _only_ knowledge.
-Understanding and breaking down logical problems and troubleshooting properly are necessary skills to prevent being halting in practice.
+Understanding and breaking down logical problems and troubleshooting properly are necessary skills to prevent being halted significantly in practice.